mkvlrn/typescript-templates/README.md

 It's mainly about the configurations of dev dependencies and/or file structures that need to be adjusted for one reason or another - and preserving them in templates is as good documentation as any, methinks.

 <details>
-<summary>So, it's the same good, old "build system" using 👇:</summary>
+<summary>👇 So, it's the same good, old "build system" using 👇</summary>

 - vscode settings